wsenafranca/GameEngine/README.md

+# Game Engine CPP
 A simple Game Engine for study purposes.
-It uses
+It uses:

 - Component systems present in the popular game engines like Unreal and Unity.
 - Signal/Slot system for communicate between components like Qt.